rgalindo33/resume/content/index.md

 Who am i
 --------

-My name is Raul Galindo, i am a software developer from Venezuela, currently working in Barcelona, Spain.
+My name is Raul Galindo, I am a software developer from Venezuela, currently working in Barcelona, Spain.

 I hold a high standard of quality and style in everything that I do.
-My motivation is producing work that I can be proud of I try to learn something new everyday
+My motivation is producing work that I can be proud of and I try to learn something new everyday.

 What can I do
 -------------